JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ### 6.3 System hierarchy (Toni/Tristan)
 ### 6.4 Vision (Toni/Tristan)
 ### 6.5 Poses (Just/Jens)
+Blue can simulate the poses of the 10-form of Tai-Chi.
+In order to do this the poses were manually programmed into the robot.
+This was done by putting Blue in a certain position, locking it's motors and saving the position into a timeline keyframe.
+The 10-forms aren't realy stationairy poses but actually a set of movement so for every form a bunch of positions had to be saved and played after one another to make smooth motions. every form begins in the position where the last form ended.
+This makes for very smooth transitions between the forms.

+Because programming the forms takes a lot of time and the focus of the project was more on the interactive aspects of the robot and not the movements, not all forms were implemented.
+This is also just a prototype and not the final product so having the robot work perfectly with only a few poses was more than good enough.
 ## 7. Conclusion
 ### 7.1 Results (Just)
 ### 7.2 Recommendations